VincentDerk/ICTAI2024-PruningTseitinCircuits/README.md

 ## MCC

 The `filter_cnfs_script.py` script in the `cnf_analysis` folder filters paths of relevant CNF files, stored in `results/tseitin-var-counts-mcc-filtered.csv`.
+However, first the `sources/cnf2tseitin/cnf/` folder must be populated, for which we refer to the README in that folder.

 The `cnf_exp_script.py` script runs the filtered MCC dataset, storing results in `results/results_cnf_exp.csv`.
 The `cnf_exp_report_script.py` script then reports on the results, creating `results/scatter_reg_vs_tseitin.pdf` and `results/scatter_prop_vs_tseitin.pdf`.